A struggling local mall is in deepening legal hot water as both Henrico County and a former tenant have filed new lawsuits against it in recent weeks.

 Virginia Center Commons is facing four active lawsuits filed in Henrico Circuit Court: three from Henrico County and one from Alpozio’s Grill & Lounge, a restaurant that was formerly at the mall.

-Henrico and Alpozio’s are suing Virginia Center Common Realty Holding LLC, an entity tied to Kohan Real Estate Investment Group, which bought the 26-year-old mall at 10101 Brook Road for $9 million in 2017.
+Henrico and Alpozio’s are suing Virginia Center Common Realty Holding LLC, an entity tied to Kohan Retail Investment Group, which bought the 26-year-old mall at 10101 Brook Road for $9 million in 2017.

 Alpozio’s, which opened in September 2015, claims the dispute started in January 2017 when a snowstorm led to a pipe bursting and flooding the restaurant.
 While the restaurant was closed for repairs in March 2017, Alpozio’s claims that mall management booked a fashion show to take place in the restaurant without Williams knowing.